Yakuza Kiwami 2: Plot

 A year after leaving his former life in the Tojo Clan behind, ex-yakuza Kazuma Kiryu (Takaya Kuroda) is called back into action when the clan's Fifth Chairman, Yukio Terada (Kenji Nomura), is murdered by assassins from a rival organization, the Omi Alliance.
 Returning to Kamurocho, Kiryu must find a new chairman for the Tojo Clan and prevent an all-out war between the Tojo and the Omi, bringing him into conflict with Ryuji Goda (Masami Iwasaki), the legendary "Dragon of Kansai" of the Omi Alliance.
-Several characters from the original Yakuza 2 are recast for the remake, including: Aya Hisakawa as Kaoru Sayama, Hakuryu as Ryo Takashima, Houka Kinoshita as Wataru Kurahashi, and Yuichi Kimura as Tsutomo Bessho.
+Kiryu also comes into contact with several new allies and enemies, including: Daigo Dojima (Satoshi Tokushige), the son of the late Dojima Family patriarch whose death was blamed on Kiryu; Kaoru Sayama (Aya Hisakawa), an Osakan police detective who has disdain for the yakuza; Jiro Kawara (Susumu Terajima), a veteran detective who is investigating the resurgence of the Korean syndicate Jingweon Mafia; Ryo Takashima (Hakuryu), an ambitious Omi Alliance lieutenant; and Wataru Kurahashi (Houka Kinoshita), the chief of the Tokyo Metropolitan Police Department's Foreign Affairs Division.

-A new scenario, entitled "The Majima Saga", is centered around Goro Majima (Hidenari Ugaki) and explains how he came to leave the Tojo Clan following the death of his patriarch, Futoshi Shimano, a year earlier and form a legitimate enterprise, "Majima Construction", between Yakuza and Yakuza 2.
+A new scenario, entitled "The Majima Saga", is centered around Goro Majima (Hidenari Ugaki) and explains how he came to leave the Tojo Clan following the death of his patriarch, Futoshi Shimano, a year earlier and form a legitimate enterprise, "Majima Construction", between the events of Yakuza and Yakuza 2.